GovTechSG/ship-hats-overview/portal-guide/user-management.md

 Once a user submits the completed SHIP-HATS **Invitation Form**, Subscription Admin (SA) and Project Admin (PA) will be notified by an email to approve the user registration.

 *To approve new user registration:*
 1. Log in to <a href="https://www.ship.gov.sg/"> SHIP-HATS portal</a> and ensure you are in the required account.
-If needed, refer to [Switch account](https://docs.developer.gov.sg/docs/ship-hats-documentation/#/portal-guide/account-management/account-management?id=switch-account).
+If needed, refer to [Switching account](https://docs.developer.gov.sg/docs/ship-hats-documentation/#/portal-guide/account-management/account-management?id=switching-account).

 <kbd>![pending user approval notification](pending_user_approval_notification.png)</kbd>